 text= and is then removed from the URL during the loading of the web page so the author scripts cannot use it.

 What’s particularly interesting about this new fragment directive is that it could be used in future features such as translation hints or enabling an accessibility feature.
 By preventing the author from interacting with the fragment directive directly, also means that these features can be implemented without it breaking existing content.

 We’ve now covered all of the different options and ways to use text fragments.
 To recap, all of the values for all parameters need to be percent-encoded.
 This is especially important for the dash (-), ampersand (&), and comma (,) characters, so they are not being interpreted as part of the text directive syntax.

 It’s also worth noting that text fragment is case insensitive, so upper and lowercase letters would be treated as the same.

 It’s possible to use a combination of linking to an element and then within that highlight text using the text fragment.
 This provides you with the benefit of, if the text changes, you are still linking to that section so the user can get close to the section of text you’re referencing or want the user to see.

 You can have multiple text fragments in an URL.
 You can do this by simply using an ampersand character (&) to separate the multiple fragments you want to highlight on the page.
 For example:

-The Chrome Web Store has an extension which allows users to select and copy a link to a text fragment through the context menu.
-You can then send the URL to other people through email, social media and text message.
+The Chrome Web Store has an extension that allows users to select and copy a link to a text fragment through the context menu.
+You can then send the URL to other people through email, social media and text messages.
 As long as they open the link in a supported browser, the text fragment will be highlighted.